serinamarie/serinamarie/README.md

 # Serina Grill
-Hi, I'm Serina-- working in solutions engineering at Prefect.
+Hi, I'm Serina-- working in solutions engineering at Prefect as of May 2022.

 Previously:<br>
 @American